rstraub/rstraub.github.io/_posts/2021-09-11-why-use-kotlin.md

 image: assets/images/16-hammer.jpg
 layout: post
 tags:
+- languages
-- Kotlin
+- kotlin
-title: "\U0001F498 6 Reasons to Love Kotlin"
+title: "Reasons to Love Kotlin"
 ---

 After a few years of working with Kotlin daily, I reflect upon the six most compelling reasons to use the language.